FrederikTobner/JANUS/book/src/chapter-01-introduction/prerequisites.md

 If any of these feel confusing, spend time with foundational resources first.
 OS development is challenging enough without simultaneously learning prerequisite skills.

-## Recommended Background Reading

-If you need to brush up:
+If you need to get familiar with these topics, here are resources that can

-- **C Programming**: "Learn C Programming" by Jeff Szuhay, "C Programming Language" by Kernighan & Ritchie and "Extreme C" by Kamran Amini
+For **C Programming**  both "Learn C Programming" by Jeff Szuhay and "C Programming Language" by Kernighan & Ritchie can act as a good starting point if you have never programmed in C. If you are already familiar with the basics "Extreme C" by Kamran Amini, can help deepen your understanding.
-- **Assembly**: "Programming from the Ground Up" by Jonathan Bartlett
-- **Computer Architecture**: "Computer Systems: A Programmer's Perspective" by Bryant & O'Hallaron

-## Development Environment
+For learning **Assembly** "Programming boot sector games" by Oscar Toledo G. is a good start, but it only covers 8086/8088 assembly.

+> TODO: Find resources for basic computer architecture and cmake

 We develop on **Linux**.
 TinyOS targets **x86_64** architecture.